-- FSR will fund two fellowships each for a 1-2 year period.
-Total funding is $125,000 per year per fellow ($250,000 per Fellow per two-year period).
+- FSR now funds 4 fellowships each for a 1-2 year period.
+July 2018 – June 2020 total funding is $125,000 per year per fellow ($250,000 per Fellow per two-year period).

 - Funding will be provided directly to the hosting institute in one annual payment for each year.
 Funding does not allow overhead.

 - As funded by FSR, host will provide stipend or salary for a year, at a locally competitive rate, payable directly to the Fellow.

 - There is no obligation by a potential Host Institution to make an offer or by a Fellow to accept an employment offer beyond the Fellowship agreement

 The awardees for the 2018 -2020 Fellowship Program include:

 Dr. Ozioma Chioma, Vanderbilt University Medical Center- Mentored by Dr. Wonder Drake

 - Microbiome and transcriptomic analysis of sarcoidosis pulmonary biopsies aiming to signify disease outcome.

 Dr. Lori Garman, Oklahoma Medical Research Foundation- Mentored by Dr. Courtney Montgomery